 Learn how to draw a great looking Bird Skull with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Bird Skull.
+By following the simple steps, you too can easily draw a perfect Bird Skull.

 The bird's skull is made up of five parts: the top of the head, or frontal area; the back of the head, or parietal area; the premaxillary and nasal areas of the top beak; and the mandible or bottom beak.